Last Updated on December 27, 2020

 Housed in a former prison building, the impressive National Museum of Colombia includes 17 galleries.
 It’s currently under renovation and parts of it need to be modernized and made more engaging, so I recommend this only for real history and art buffs.

 13. Be Dazzled by the Iglesia De San Francisco | Church of San Francisco

 If you haven’t had enough of churches yet, check out Bogota’s oldest church, Iglesia De San Francisco, built starting in 1567.
 Its Baroque interior is lined with saints, and features an enormous gilded altarpiece.

-14. Explore the Bogota Foodie Scene
+14. Explore the Bogota Foodie and Coffee Scene

 Bogota’s foodie scene isn’t as well developed as Mexico City or Lima, but it’s evolving into sophisticated takes on traditional ingredients and recipes.
 The most well-known Bogota restaurant is Andrés Carne de Res just outside the city in Cundinamarca, although there is another location in Bogota.

 Made famous by Anthony Bourdain, the low-key La Candelaria neighborhood restaurant La Puerta Falsa reportedly has the best Colombian hot chocolate (which is served with cheese!) as well as tamales and ajiaco: a soup made from chicken, onions, corn, capers, avocado and sour cream.
 Also in La Candelaria, check out Prudencia for lunch, with a fresh menu featuring local ingredients.

 If you fancy dinner with a sunset view, the restaurant Casa Santa Clara at Monserrate is one of the best in the city.